UPDATED on May 13, 2021

-Hulu has more local FOX, CBS and NBC stations than any other live TV streaming service out there.
+Hulu has local FOX, CBS and NBC stations.
 You look over what local chanels Hulu offers in your area by typing in your zip code.

 Need another perk?
 Ok.
 Use your Hulu with Live TV subscription to sign in to 38 TV Everywhere apps.
 That will unlock full access to apps for A&E, WatchESPN, FOX Sports GO, Syfy, History and NBC Sports.